johngage/JB1/content/01_overviewJG.md

 Last, to publish your book to the web, you will use a package named `ghp-import`, which you will run in a separate terminal window because your initial terminal is still running `jupyter-book serve`.

 Run ` $ pip install ghp-import` once to install the ghp_import package.
-Though it says "import", it exports.
+Though it says "import", it exports your finished HTML pages to GitHub, so GitHub can serve them as a website to the Internet.

 Running `$ ghp-import -n -p -f _site` will push your final HTML files to Github to be published.
 We'll describe how this works, later, after we describe how to set up your GitHub repository.

 Your workflow, from this point on, will be:
--  using your editor to change the local content in the /content directory, or saving your Jupyter notebooks into your local /content directory
+-  use your editor to change the local content in the /content directory, and save your Jupyter notebooks into your local /content directory
--  saving your changes
+-  save your changes
--  building your book's HTML with `$ jupyter-book build .`,  which is executed in your book's directory
+-  build your book's HTML with `$ jupyter-book build .`,  which is executed in your book's directory
--  looking at the result in your local browser, aimed at your local machine server, to see how it looks
+-  look at your book in your browser, using the server running on your local machine with a local address.
+See how it looks.
 - repeat until satisfied
--  finally, exporting all the HTML files to GitHub, using `ghp-import`
+-  finally, export all the HTML files to GitHub, using `ghp-import`
--  then, looking at your book's website in a second browser window, aimed at your web GitHub account, to see what the world will see.
+-  then, look at your book's website in a second browser window, aimed at your web GitHub account, to see what the world will see.

 In practice, it looks like this, using the Atom editor as an example, with your book in the directory `JupyterBooks/JBook1`: